 • Press the candy eyes onto the cookies as soon as they come out of the oven to ensure they stick.

-• Don’t be afraid to go wild with the sprinkles and really a press a lot of them onto each cookie.
+• Don’t be afraid to go wild with the sprinekles and press them onto each cookie generously.
 It’s what makes these Halloween treats so festive!

 • Want to add a little bit of candy corn to the cookies?
-You have my permission, go for it.
+You have our permission.
+Go for it.

 Halloween Cookie Variations

-• EXTRA DARK – I use traditional cocoa powder because that’s what I keep on hand, but feel free to use black cocoa powder [affiliate link] for an extra dark cookie.
+• EXTRA DARK – We use traditional cocoa powder because that’s what we keep on hand, but feel free to use black cocoa powder [affiliate link] for an extra dark cookie.

-• PEANUT BUTTER OVERLOAD – Stir in a tablespoon of creamy peanut butter or a sprinkle of peanut butter chips for extra peanut flavor.
+• PEANUT BUTTER OVERLOAD – Add a sprinkle of peanut butter chips to these easy Halloween cookies for extra peanut flavor.

-A fake skeleton hand lifting up an example of a Halloween cookie recipe.
+A fake skeleton hand lifting up an example of easy Halloween cookies.

-Store these Halloween monster cookies in an airtight container at room temperature for up to four days (if you can resist them that long).
+Store these chocolate Halloween cookies in an airtight container at room temperature for up to four days (if you can resist them that long).

 Freezing Halloween Cookie Dough

-To prepare this Halloween cookies recipe in advance, you can freeze the cookie dough.
-Roll the dough into balls and roll in sprinkles and press with M&Ms as instructed in the card below.
+To prepare this Halloween cookie recipe in advance, you can freeze the cookie dough.
+Roll the dough into balls, roll in sprinkles, and press with M&Ms as instructed in the card below.

 Place balls on parchment-lined baking sheet and freeze until solid.
 Then, transfer frozen balls to a zip-top container and freeze for up to 3 months.